 Rental Housing Safety Program - The purpose of the Rental Housing Safety Program (RHSP) is to increase the safety of rental properties through the participation of owners, tenants, the City, and the community.
 (This program incorporates the City's existing program of conducting inspections in response to complaints.
 The City additionally conducts proactive inspections to properties randomly selected). [more...]

-Senior and Disabled Home Rehabilitation Loan Program - The purpose of the Seniors and Disabled Home Rehabilitation Loan Program is to assist low income senior and disabled homeowners in repairing their homes, to eliminate conditions that pose a threat to their health and safety, and to help preserve the City housing stock.
+Senior and Disabled Home Rehabilitation Loan Program - The purpose of the Seniors and Disabled Home Rehabilitation Loan Program is to assist low income senior and disabled homeowners in repairing/modifying their homes, to eliminate conditions that pose a threat to their health and safety and to help preserve the City's housing inventory.
 Qualified borrowers can receive interest-free loans of up to $80,000. [more...]

 City of Berkeley Shelter Plus Care Program - The Berkeley Shelter Plus Care Program has been an important component of the continuum of care for people who are homeless and disabled.
 The Shelter Plus Care Program is funded by the U.S. Department of Housing and Urban Development to provide housing subsidies to people who are homeless with a disability due to a serious mental illness, chronic drug or alcohol dependence, or HIV/AIDS.
 The Program is administered by the Berkeley Health, Housing & Community Services Department in collaboration with Mental Health Division, and several community-based service agencies.
 The program combines a rental subsidy with ongoing supportive services to assist chronically homeless individuals and families to obtain and maintain housing. [more...]